-This is a wonderful example of how an over-40 gal can work the trends but still look chic and classy.
-It incorporates several of current trends – corduroy jeans, loafer mules, statement sleeves – but by selecting the right pieces, the overall look is 100% sophisticated.
+This is a wonderful example of how an over-40 gal can work the trends but look chic and classy.
+It incorporates several current trends – corduroy jeans, loafer mules, statement sleeves – but by selecting the right pieces, the overall look is 100% sophisticated.
 One of the reasons it works is due to the subdued color palette.
 The black corduroy pants and a grey sweater and bag give off a calm and grownup vibe.
 To keep things from being too ho-hum, I’ve thrown in just a touch of spice with these embellished loafer mules and crystal earrings that pick up on the color in the shoes.
-I guarantee that no one will ever accuse you of being mutton dressed as lamb in this outfit.
+I guarantee that no one will ever accuse you of being mutton-dressed as a lamb in this outfit.

 Slim Corduroy Jeans + Duster Cardigan + Flats